kylekk76/Job-Scraper-Indeed/README.md

 In a future would be all in a automatic program that just need to be run once, and will create all the plots and necesary files.

+#Updated# (29/08/2022) (This scraper is based in UK so would not work for other countries)
+Now it contain 2 folders one with the jupyter notebooks that take you throw all the program and the second folder with the program, if you open and run the mainData.py that would ask you to input the job title, the city and the radius that you want to search for, this would generate 3 files.
+- RawData, for if you wanna use it for whatever other thing
+- CleanData, is the same that the other Data but cleaned up, so is not repited jobs and everything is presented in the right format.

 ### Possibles bugs:
 - Could be as happend before that indeed or other page upgrade their security and this program would not longer work giving you an   403 error, in that case i would look arround how to go arround.